Getting Help

 If, over the course of the quarter, you ever need any clarifications on course materials or policies, or are wrestling with a challenging bug, there are a variety of resources available.
 We hope you'll take advantage of them!

-Office Hours
+Helper Hours

-If connecting online or in-person office hours are busy, you will need to signup to queuestatus.
-You can sign up using the QueueStatus links below.
-You'll need to be logged in to QueueStatus to sign up; creating a QueueStatus account is free.
-Please fill out the fields in the form when you sign up, including the location field if you are attending in-person-only office hours, so we can easily find you.
+Once you arrive, you can sign up using the CS Department Queue website, linked below - you'll need to sign in with your SUNET ID.
+Please fill out the fields in the form when you sign up, including the location field if you are attending in-person-only helper hours, so we can easily find you.

 • 1:1 TA Help Sessions: 1:1 help sessions are limited to 15 minutes to ensure we can help as many people as possible.
 During a help session, our main focus is to help you get un-stuck; we want to help you further progress on what you are working on, and give advice or help with what to do next.
 We are happy to offer guidance and point you in the right direction with any issues you encounter, but the course staff is not responsible for finding and fixing all your bugs.
 If you're in the midst of a debugging effort, please provide information about what you are trying to accomplish, what you have tried/observed, what you think might be the problem, and what advice you need to move forward.
 The course staff is not able to look at your code to identify issues or debug it for you; instead, we want to provide advice and answer questions to help you to gain experience in understanding and debugging your own code.

-• Working with other students: when working with other students in office hours, please adhere to the Honor Code and collaboration policies.
+• Working with other students: when working with other students in helper hours, please adhere to the Honor Code and collaboration policies.
 For example, do not discuss code-level or answer-level details with other students, do not look at others' code/solutions or share your code/solutions with others, do not work through debugging another student's program, and make sure to cite collaboration as appropriate.

-View Remote office hours Zoom Link
+View Remote helper hours Zoom Link

 Calendar

-Please do NOT publicly post the code to solve a homework assignment (in whole or in part, or partial code in progress) on either discussion board, ever, for any reason; this can be considered a violation of the Stanford Honor Code.
+Please do NOT publicly post the code to solve a homework assignment (in whole or in part, or partial code in progress) on the class discussion board, ever, for any reason; this can be considered a violation of the Stanford Honor Code.
 Also please do not publicly post highly detailed written descriptions of your solution to an assignment.
 It is, however, acceptable and encouraged to publicly post discussions of homework ideas in general terms, or refer to a non-homework piece of code, such as a lecture example or example from the textbook.
 You may publicly post any code you like as long as it is not part of a homework assignment solution.

 By clicking the link below, you acknowledge that you have read the preceding text, and agree to abide by the rules written above.

-Visit the CS107 Ed Forum Visit IntelliCopilot
+Visit the CS107 Ed Forum

 Frequently Asked Questions